C2.1 Translate among words, algebraic expressions, and visual representations that describe equivalent relationships.

 Ask questions such as:

-• What algebraic expressions could be written to represent the area of this triangle?
+• What algebraic expressions can represent the area of this triangle?
 Justify your answer.

 Have students observe that when a variable is multiplied by a number, it can be written without a space, such as bh.